DevM423/twitch-streams-discord-bot/README.md

 # Simple Twitch Streams Discord Bot

-This is a very simple Python Discord Bot that allows game communities to set up automatic notification messages in a discord server channel when someone starts streaming the set game on Twitch.
+This is a very simple Python Discord Bot that allows game communities to set up automatic notification messages in a Discord server channel when someone starts streaming the set game on Twitch.

 ## Setting up the bot